 - Cellular Raft Footing

 In the Flat Plate type Raft Foundation, bending movement is in both directions.
-In it, both side mesh reinforcement is provided, adding to it the more reinforcement at joints are provided for stability purpose.
+In it, both side mesh reinforcement is provided, adding to it the more reinforcement at joints is provided for stability purposes.
+It provides a thickness of about 300 mm to the slab hence used when the loads are relatively small.
+This factor provides the economical status of this Raft type.

 Since reinforcement is provided in both directions foundation can provide resistance to moments in the respective directions.